hmcts/cnp-module-postgres/README.md

 ## Usage

-The following example shows how to use the module to create a Redis PaaS instance and expose the host, port and access key as environment variables in another module.
+The following example shows how to use the module to create an Azure Database for PostgreSQL instance and expose the host and port as environment variables in another module.

 ```terraform
 module "database" {